HRNYC39-SDC-Onyx/SDC-reviews/README.md

 2. Navigate into the forked repo and clone it onto your local machine by clicking on the green 'CODE' button, selecting the 'HTTPS' tab and copying the link below it.

 3. In your terminal, run the command `git clone LINK_TO_FORKED_REPO`

+4. To open the repo on your local machine, run `git code .`